Suzie Frankfurt

 Suzie Frankfurt (August 21, 1931 – January 7, 2005) was a prominent American interior decorator.
-Her popularity began in the 1950s when she designed the Young & Rubicam's lobby and when she became part of Andy Warhol's inner circle.
-Together she and Warhol produced a spoof of a haute cuisine cookbook.
+Her popularity began in the 1950s, when she designed the Young & Rubicam's lobby and when she became part of Andy Warhol's inner circle.
+She and Warhol produced a spoof of an haute cuisine cookbook.
 Her own decorating style, in contrast to Warhol's pop art, was traditional.
 Her connection with Warhol brought about client types that were both wealthy and well known in society.

 Life

 After graduating with honors from Stanford University, Frankfurt moved to New York to work in the research department of the advertising agency Young & Rubicam in 1955.
-Here, she met her husband, Stephen Frankfurt, who was the company’s art director.
+Here, she met her husband, Stephen Frankfurt, who was the company's art director.
 Stephen also worked as a film title designer, whose most famous project was doing the titles for the film To Kill a Mockingbird.
 The two wed the next year and conceived two boys, later divorcing in 1968.

 Work

-While at Young & Rubicam, Frankfurt was moved from the research department to the responsibility of redecorating the Young & Rubicam’s lobby and executive conference rooms.
-She became well known for decorating, and thirty years later she became one of the world’s most admired interior decorators.
+While at Young & Rubicam, Frankfurt was moved from the research department to the responsibility of redecorating the Young & Rubicam's lobby and executive conference rooms.
+She became well known for decorating, and thirty years later she became one of the world's most admired interior decorators.
 Frankfurt popularized 18th and 19th-century Russian furniture among corporate raiders of the '70s and '80s.
 Her client list included Robert Redford, Robert Mapplethorpe, and David L. Paul, a Florida bank chairman convicted of paying Frankfurt some $389,000 in bank funds to decorate his home.
 She was known for her use of Biedermeier and Russian antiques and styles, and she claims to have “made Russian chic.”
-Frankfurt was also known for hosting celebrity-filled cocktail parties inside her five-story, 16-room Manhattan townhouse and whose interior designs appeared frequently in Architectural Digest and the New York Times.
+Frankfurt was also known for hosting celebrity-filled cocktail parties inside her five-story, 16-room Manhattan townhouse and someone whose interior designs appeared frequently in Architectural Digest and the New York Times.

 House

-According to Frankfurt, her own five-story Georgian town house on Seventy-third Street off Park Avenue, was her greatest creation.
+According to Frankfurt, her own five-story Georgian town house, on Seventy-third Street off Park Avenue, was her greatest creation.
 Decorated with 19th-century Russian pieces, her living room included early 19th-century Austrian chairs, an 18th-century Russian sewing table, a stark needlepoint rug, and Brunschwig and Fils sofa silk.
 Her house was sold to Edgar Bronfman Jr. after Frankfurt came to believe that her time in New York was up.

-She then relocated to Massachusetts where she bought a 1780s farmhouse.
+She then relocated to Massachusetts, where she bought a 1780s farmhouse.
 The farmhouse had original pine floors, a wooden paneled living room, five bedrooms, and six fireplaces.
-Her style is shown throughout the interior with warm colors, large furniture pieces, and unique elements such as her self-portrait displayed above the fireplace along with a bulky hand statue placed on her coffee table, while the exterior depicts a white, southern style house with stone walls surrounding the property.
+Her style is shown throughout the interior, with warm colors, large furniture pieces, and unique elements such as her self-portrait displayed above the fireplace, along with a bulky hand statue placed on her coffee table.
+The exterior depicts a white, southern style house with stone walls surrounding the property.